-St Mark’s Church Hall, St Mark’s Place, Wimbledon, SW19 7ND
+St Mark’s Church Hall, St Mark’s Place, Wimbledon, London, SW19 7ND

 Making the decision to attend therapy can often feel overwhelming.
 However, for most people, this can be an extremely positive and empowering experience that engenders greater self-awareness and understanding.